c-kick/easy-docker-container-updater/README.md

    ```

 ## Configuration

-### Configuration
+> **Note:** See the [Reference section](#reference) for a description of all options you can use.

-Open `container-config.js` in a text editor and adjust the `options` object to fit your setup.
-Each container you wish to update is defined in the `containers` object, where you can specify container images, arguments, network modes, and more.
-Here’s a sample entry:
+- Open `container-config.js` in a text editor and adjust the `options` object to fit your setup (the only required, and mandatory settings is `configBasePath`).
+- Each container you wish to manage/update should be defined in the `containers` object, where you can specify container images, arguments, network modes, and more.
+See the [reference section](#container-configuration-entry) for a list of available settings.

 <details>
   <summary>Click here for an example container config entry</summary>